-Jack Up The 80s is an exuberant, fun-filled 80s music festival – and one of the Isle of Wight’s most popular events.
-Let’s face it – who isn’t tempted by the idea of digging out the hairspray, the roller-boots, and the neon to dance the weekend away in a colourful whirl of nostalgia?
+Jack Up The 80s is an exuberant, fun-filled, family-friendly 80s music festival – and one of the Isle of Wight’s most popular events.
+Let’s face it – who isn’t tempted by the idea of digging out the hairspray, the roller-boots and the neon to dance the weekend away in a colourful whirl of nostalgia?

 The first step when travelling to the festival is getting to the Isle of Wight.
 Wightlink have been taking both revelers and artists to the island long before the 80s.
 Our ferries leave regularly from Portsmouth and Lymington, and will provide you with not only a comfortable journey and great food, but also the kind of atmosphere which will jump-start your festival mood!

 Foot passengers can travel on our fast catamaran from Portsmouth Harbour Station directly to Ryde Pier Head.
-A Southern Vectis shuttle bus will be in operation from Ryde Bus Station to take you from the Esplanade to Smallbrook Stadium.
-It’s a short, 10-minute ride with buses leaving regularly on the Saturday and Sunday, starting at 10.30am both mornings.
+A shuttle bus will be in operation from Ryde Esplenade to take you from to Smallbrook Stadium.
+It’s a short, 10-minute ride with buses leaving regularly.

-Jack Up The 80s is now in its fifth year.
-It’s been growing in popularity since it was first launched – allowing the festival this year to move to a larger, more fit-for-purpose stadium.
+Jack Up The 80s is now in its sixth year.
+It’s been growing in popularity since it was first launched.
 The festival began as a charitable initiative, raising money for good local causes through music and nostalgia-based fun.
 Tens of thousands of pounds have since gone to various local charities, enabling a lot of great work on the Island and beyond.

 If you fancy having a fantastic, cheesy, colourful, musical, charitable weekend (possibly in fancy dress), book your tickets with Wightlink today.